pullashradha/AddressBook/README.md

 ### License

-*This software is licensed under the GPL license.*
+*This software is licensed under the Microsoft ASP.NET license.*

 Copyright (c) 2016 Shradha Pulla